 Sarah is an experienced grant writer and administrator who has focused on work with municipalities and nonprofits.
 She also has a background in journalism.
 Sarah currently serves as an elected council member in the Town of Red Hook where she focuses on communications, recreation, and sustainability among many other local issues.
 She has an MA in Public Policy from Rockefeller College, University at Albany and a BA in history.

 Strategic Initiatives Associate

-David facilitates partnerships between institutions of higher education and coordinates the Maryland Alternative Teacher Preparation Program for the Bard Early Colleges.
-He holds a B.A. in English and Theatre from Goucher College.
+David facilitates external partnerships for the Bard Early Colleges and manages the Maryland Alternative Teacher Preparation Program.
+David holds a BA in English and Theatre from Goucher College.

 Our faculty are active and accomplished scholars in their fields who combine subject matter expertise with a passion for teaching adolescents.

 Our staff come from the public and private sectors and are dedicated to supporting rigorous educational opportunities for secondary school students.

 Brian Carter, Program Officer, Overdeck Family Foundation